BRINGING YOUR DESIGN TO LIGHT

 How do you keep going if it’s just you?

-Since we are already whole, is it correct to state that the horrors of the world are an illusion?
-Some new age schools of thinking have no issues with making the statement, “It’s all an illusion, anyway; everything is perfect as it is.”
+Since we are already whole, is it correct to conclude that the horrors of the world are an illusion?
+Some new age schools of thinking answer, “It’s all an illusion, anyway; everything is perfect as it is.”
+This prompts a difficult transition from personal and spiritual wholeness to confronting real suffering.

 Tell that to the Syrians who are being turned out of their homes and massacred.